-And so I’ll leave you there, dear friends — yes, Top Stock Advisor is teasing EchoStar based on the impending launch of its first couple of nano-satellites to test their S-band network and hold their ITU license, but by “impending” they mean “sometime in the next nine months or so”… and no, they’re not going to make $10 billion in revenue from those satellites in the next year or two.
+And so I’ll leave you there, dear friends — yes, Top Stock Advisor seems (still) to be teasing EchoStar based on the impending launch of its first couple of nano-satellites to test their S-band network and hold their ITU license, and as far as I can tell those satellites have been launched, so hopefully that means they get to hold the licenses while they try to develop those networks over the next few years… but no, the deal to acquire that S-band spectrum license might have been smart and sneaky, and maybe it’s a “hidden” asset still, but they’re not going to make $10 billion in revenue from those satellites in the next few years.
 Whether the possibilities of that network and their existing satellite broadband services is enough to inspire you to invest, well, you’ll have to make that call.
 Please do let us know what you’re thinking with a comment below… love SATS, or have other favorite satellite stocks?
 We’d love to hear.